bayesn/bayesn/docs/running.rst

 - ``num_warmup``: The number of warmup steps for HMC.
 Typically 500 is sufficient for training and 250 for fitting for convergence, but you may need to increase this.
 - ``num_samples``: The number of posterior samples to take.
 Again, typically in development 500 was used when training and 250 when fitting, but you may want to experiment with this to achieve sufficient convergence.
 - ``num_chains``: The number of MCMC chains to run.
 Using HMC, it is recommended to use at least 4 chains to assess model convergence.
-- ``filters``: Path to a yaml file describing the filters you want to use.
+- ``filters``: Path to a yaml file describing the filters you want to use, if you require custom filters.
 For more details, please see :ref:`filters`.
 - ``chain_method``: The method to use for running multiple chains in numpyro.
 If 'sequential', chains will be run one-after-the-other until all are complete.
 If 'parallel', the chains will be run in parallel over multiple devices - with 4 chains and a node with 4 GPUs, the chains will be run simultaneously in parallel.
 If 'vectorized', chains will be run in parallel on a single device which may or may not be quicker than running them sequentially depending on the device you are using, and may result in memory issues unless you are using a large GPU.
 - ``initialisation``: The strategy used to initialise the HMC chains.
 Must be one of: